pywemo/pywemo/README.rst

 ----------------------
 PyWeMo includes the ability to reset and setup devices, without using the Belkin app or needing to create a Belkin account.
 This can be particularly useful if the intended use is fully local control, such as using Home Assistant.
+PyWeMo does not connect nor use the Belkin cloud for any functionality.

 Reset
 ~~~~~